grm/docker-protractor/README.md

    * [Firefox](https://www.mozilla.org/en-US/firefox/desktop/) Firefox browser
    * [Protractor](http://angular.github.io/protractor/) An end-to-end test framework for web applications
    * [Supervisor](http://supervisord.org/) Process controll system used to manage Xvfb and Selenium background processes needed by Protractor
+   * [x11vnc](http://www.karlrunge.com/x11vnc/) x11vnc allows one to view remotely and interact with real X displays (i.e. a display corresponding to a physical monitor, keyboard, and mouse) with any VNC viewer.

 Running
 -------